-Esty requests expedited review of staffer's dismissal
+Esty won't seek re-election amid criticism over staffer's dismissal

 "In seeking this inquiry, I want to clarify whether there was any wrongdoing on my part," the statement continued.

+Andrew Ricci, a friend of Baker's who has spoken on his behalf, released a statement from Baker following the news Esty would not run again.

+"I have previously apologized to Anna, Representative Esty, and many others who were hurt or impacted by my actions," Baker said in that statement.
+"While there are still many who I owe apologies to, I do not expect forgiveness from anyone, whether they are survivors like Anna or victims like Elizabeth and others.
+I can only hope that my actions moving forward and over a lifetime of recovery can prove that I am a better man than I was during the time that I worked on Capitol Hill."

-The congresswoman also sent out a "dear colleague" letter to fellow members' offices Monday morning, writing that after she learned about the issue in spring 2016, she "demanded counseling for my offending, then-Chief of Staff and ... launched an internal review of management policy and practices and an investigation into what was going on in the office."
+Before her announcement Monday evening, Esty also sent out a "dear colleague" letter to fellow members' offices, writing that after she learned about the issue in spring 2016, she "demanded counseling for my offending, then-Chief of Staff and ... launched an internal review of management policy and practices and an investigation into what was going on in the office."

 "I also took a hard look at how I allowed my office to be run," the letter continued.
 "Unfortunately, through the review process I learned that threat of violence was not an isolated incident, but part of a pattern of behavior that victimized many of the women on my staff."

-Note: This story has been updated to include additional information and new developments.